cedar-policy/cedar-go/README.md

 ## Backward Compatibility Considerations

-x/exp - code in this directory is not subject to the semantic version constraints of the rest of the module and may break at any time
+x/exp - code in this directory is not subject to the semantic version constraints of the rest of the module and breaking changes may be made at any time

 ## Change log